 You are a beginner and are looking to investing in a website or simply understand how a hosting service will actually help your website.
 This article is dedicated to steering you away from crappy website hosting like Godaddy and towards something amazing to run power your website (think Siteground!)

 I plan to just get right to the important stuff rather than beating about the bush with this no bullsh*t guide on the best GoDaddy alternatives in 2019.
-Feel free to skip through sections that you are more interested in to save time.

 What is Web hosting and Why is it important?